 Dr. Wesley Mage Honeycutt, a native of Nashville, Arkansas, graduated from the University of Arkansas School of Medicine in 1956, interned at the University of Arkansas Hospital, served in the United States Navy, then completed a residency in Dermatology at the University of Michigan and returned to Arkansas to enter the private practice of dermatology in Little Rock.
 He served as Professor of Dermatology in the College of Medicine where he made valuable contributions to his profession, particularly in the field of mycology.
 He earned the affection and appreciation of his patients.
 In his teaching career at the College of Medicine, he was demanding of and devoted to his students and residents, who called him “Attila the Honey.”
 Dr. Honeycutt was honored with the College of Medicine Distinguished Service Award after his untimely death at age 48.
 His friends and family, led by a former student, Paul S. Greenberg, M.D., chose to honor him by presenting a scholarship in his name, to be awarded annually to a medical student of character, compassion, collegiality and scholastic achievement.

 Mrs. Janet Honeycutt served as the Executive Director of the Arkansas Caduceus Club for 20 years She graduated from the University of Arkansas in Fayetteville where she met and subsequently married Dr. Honeycutt while he was in medical school.
 Janet was also awarded the College of Medicine Distinguished Service Award in 2004, making Dr. and Mrs. Honeycutt the only husband and wife team to win this award.
 Mrs. Honeycutt‘s poise and determination have been instrumental in earning the Arkansas Caduceus Club the reputation as one of the most exceptional alumni associations in the nation.
 Janet’s grace, endearing charm, her infectious character, boundless energy, and her enthusiasm for life were the foundation of her many accomplishments.
 Janet passed away after a brief illness in 2004.
 She will be greatly missed by all whose lives she has touched.
 Dr. and Mrs. Honeycutt’s children chose to honor both their father and mother with this scholarship.
 The inaugural Honeycutt award was presented in 1997 to William McDonnell of Hot Springs.
-The inaugural scholarship to honor both Dr. W. Mage and Janet Honeycutt was awarded in 2004 to Shawn Marvin of Fort Smith.
+The inaugural scholarship to honor both Dr. W. Mage and Janet Honeycutt was awarded in 2004.

 Linda Yaeger Hough Endowed Scholarship